Are you addicted to shopping?

 There are various different types of shopaholics.
 Which type are you?

-Compulsive shopaholics: These are shoppers who absolutely feel that they must shop.
-If they do not shop the feel emotional distress.
+Compulsive shopaholics: These guys are shoppers who absolutely feel that they must shop.
+They are compulsive.
+And some do actually have OCD.
+If they do not shop they feel emotional distress.

 Trophy shopaholics: These are the shopaholics who believe that they will find a perfect item, an item so good it will change their entire lives.
 There’s an item out there that they absolutely need and they will not stop until they get it.